AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-05-22-react-iframes-back-navigation-bug/index.md

 ---
 title: React, Iframes, and a Back-Navigation Bug
 description: If an iframe re-renders in React, it can interfere with back navigation in your browser.
-The solution?
-Force the iframe to unmount with a unique key.
+To fix this, force the iframe to unmount with a unique key.
 keywords: [iframes, react, back navigation, browser history]
 categories: [browsers, react, javascript]
 commentsId: 84
 thumbnail: https://images.unsplash.com/photo-1609668528780-e364738d8ba5?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1600&h=900&q=80
+lastUpdated: 2026-05-12
 ---

 You're using iframes to embed content on a page in React.

 *What could possibly go wrong*, you wonder.
 Apparently, a whole lot!

-In this post, we'll fix a bug where iframes in React interfere with your browser's back-navigation.
+In this post, we'll fix a bug where iframes in React interfere with your browser's back-navigation during client-side routing.

 {% include "toc.md" %}

-## Demo: Rendering Iframes in React
+## Bug: Iframe Interferes with Back Navigation

 I've created a [CodeSandbox demo](https://n3v8m.csb.app/) for this article.
 For our purposes, though, we can pretend that the markup is something simple, like this: